-The three surviving sisters – Charlotte, Emily, and Anne — none of whom lived past the age of forty, left us with five incandescent novels – as well as a story that matches the dramatic intensity of the Bronte imagination.
+The three surviving Brontë sisters – Charlotte, Emily and Anne — none of whom lived past the age of forty, left us with five incandescent novels – as well as a story that matches the dramatic intensity of the Brontë imagination.

-Raised by a busy cleric and their mother’s spinster sister, the four surviving Bronte children were left largely on their own.
+Raised by a busy cleric and their mother’s spinster sister, the three sisters and their brother Branwell were left largely on their own.
 While Branwell attended Haworth Grammar school for a short period of time, the girls were sent individually and collectively to boarding schools.
 Charlotte received two and a half years of formal education, Anne received only two years, and Emily just a year and a half.
 The rest of their education was formed from the teachings they received from their aunt and from their wide and varied reading.

 Unsurprisingly for four children without a mother, the children grew up to be extremely close.
 Games on the moorlands exposed them to the wild winds and fragile beauty of West Yorkshire; inclement weather kept them inside for long periods of time, entertaining each other by making up stories together.
 The juvenile sagas developed in tandem were to be the proving ground for later literary endeavors.